alfateam123/csbot2/docs/modules.md

 - `rss.pm`: This module prints the first n elements of an RSS feed.
 It needs `XML::FeedPP` to work.
 - `scp.pm`: This module waits for a SCP to be mentioned and then fetches its name and link from the scp wiki.
 It needs `LWP::UserAgent` and `HTML::Entities` to work.
 - `specials.pm`: This module does special functions useful only to me, basically.
 No dependencies.
-- `textgen.pm`: This module does not work yet but it's supposed to be an implementation of markov chains for text generation.
-No dependencies.
 - `trakt.pm`: This module is used as a Trakt interface.
-It needs `JSON`, `LWP::UserAgent` and an API key defined in the config file.
+It needs `JSON`, `LWP::UserAgent`, `DateTime` and an API key defined in the config file.